omeshapasan2/movie-finder-app/readme.md

 - 🤖 **Responsive UI** with modern styling
 - 🎨 **Custom UI Controls** (with icon buttons)
 - 🎯 **Filter** movies by Genre,Year and Rating
+- 🖼️ **Cast & Crew Info** – Show detailed crew info and images
+- 🔄 **Cloud Sync** – Keep your favourites synced on all logged-in devices

 ---